-Evaluation and selection of beef cattle, sheep, and swine.
-Critical analysis of performance records and genetic evaluations.
+Evaluation and selection of beef cattle, sheep, and swine: critical analysis of performance records and genetic evaluations.
 Selection systems used in the improvement of domestic animals with an emphasis on livestock.
-4 credits.(lecture and lab)
+Prerequisite ANSC 100 or permission of instructor.
+4 credit hours.(lecture and lab) Semester Hours: 4